 Over the last few years we have worked hard to greatly improve our fleet of high performance powder ski and snowboards.

 We are now able to offer one of the best and most diversified fleet’s in the backcountry skiing industry.
 We offer everything from the most innovative ski’s on the market, to soft, easy-ride powder skis, to stiff ski’s for big high-speed turns and everything in between.
-In order to determine what works best for them, guests are able to try out many different types of skis – a rare opportunity they would not normally get.
+To determine what skis work best, guests are encouraged to try out many different types of skis.

 Ski and Snowboard rentals are $35/day (compared to $45-$50 for similar skis/snowboards at any resort), and you can try different skis/snowboards each day if you would like.
 For guests participating in our Small Groups Steep Chutes program we have touring set ups with skins for $50/day.
 Our fleet includes:

 With fat rocker in tip and tail and minimal camber underfoot, the Bubba’s EST Powder Rocker is designed to float like a boat across the deepest powder oceans on the planet.
 The Hybrid Ultralight Core is made from lightweight wood with an exceptionally high strength-to-weight ratio, making these planks surprisingly playful given their girth, and topped with a fiberglass laminate matrix that keeps them from feeling noodly when speeds are high.
 That said, the Bubba is reasonably soft in the tip (the Magic J gets a 6.5 tip stiffness rating, while the Bubba scores a full point lower), so it won’t bulldoze through chop, but it also won’t dive or hook up unexpectedly in the most unreasonably deep snow of the season.
 The AR50 Sidewall sports a cap construction in the tip and tail with a classic sidewall underfoot, providing the perfect blend of aggressiveness, durability, and low swing weight.